kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### Login With GitHub
 Kobble stores all user data in your GitHub account.
 The toolbar has 3 GitHub login buttons: {.left}
-* Gists Only - All data is stored in Secret Gists
 * Public Repo - All data is stored in a public repo called *kobble-data*.
 Kobble will create and initialize this repo.
 * Private Repo - All data is stored in a private repo called *kobble-data*.
 Kobble will create and initialize this repo.
+* Gists Only - All data is stored in Secret Gists.
+If you know what this means, you can use this option.
+Otherwise, use a public or private repo.
 :::

 ::: slide